uaf-arctic-eco-modeling/dvm-dos-tem/joss-paper/paper.md

 # Software Design

-The `DVMDOSTEM` software repository is a combination of several tightly coupled
+The `DVMDOSTEM` software repository is a combination of tightly coupled
 sub-components:

  - the `DVMDOSTEM` model itself,
  - supporting tools, and
- - a development environment specification.
+ - development environment specifications.

-At the core of the project is the `DVMDOSTEM` model itself.
+The core of the project is the `DVMDOSTEM` model.
 The `DVMDOSTEM` model is written in C++ and uses some object-oriented concepts.
 The model exposes a command line interface that allows users to start simulations manually or use a scripting language to drive the command line interface.